 - Save your changes and refresh your browser.
-The Slack tool will now appear to you and your students.
+The Slack tool will now appear in the course navigation to you and your students.

 Create the workspace

-- Click the Slack tool in your Canvas course.
+- Click the Slack tool in your Canvas course navigation.

-- Your workspace has been created!
-All other members of your course will be prompted to Join workspace when they click the Slack tool in Canvas.
-Instructors, TA, Course Admins and Designers will join as owners, while students and waitlisted students will join as teammates.
+- Members of your course will be prompted to Join workspace when they click the Slack tool in Canvas.
+Instructors, TAs, Course Admins and Designers will join as owners, while students and waitlisted students will join as teammates.

-- Choose to launch the Slack Desktop App or Web App.
+- Choose to launch the Slack Desktop or Web App.

 Ask other course staff to help you

-Your course workspace is unlisted at stanford.enterprise.slack.com but is joinable via Canvas by those with the Teacher, TA, Course Admin, and Designer roles.
+Your course workspace is unlisted at stanford.enterprise.slack.com but is joinable via Canvas by those with the role Teacher, TA, Course Admin, and Designer.
 They can now join your workspace from the Canvas Slack tool and will have ownership rights upon joining.
-They can help you customize the workspace and set up channels, which can be joinable or restricted to particular members (see below).
+They can help customize the workspace and set up channels, which can be joinable or restricted to particular members (see below).

 Change your workspace icon

 The default workspace icon is the first letter of the term and first letter of your department.
-To help distinguish between multiple workspaces, customize this by clicking the name of your workspace > Settings & administration > Customize <name of your workspace> to upload a file.
+To help distinguish between multiple workspaces, customize the icon by clicking the name of your workspace > Settings & administration > Customize name of your workspace > to upload a file.

 Create channels in your workspace